Analysis of millions of bill payments made by U.S. consumers between March 1 and April 17 reveal three payment trends during pandemic.

 PayNearMe is the industry’s only platform that facilitates cards, ACH, cash and mobile-first payment methods including Apple Pay.
 Our technology provides a simple way for businesses to collect all of their payments through an intuitive, consistent experience for their customers.

-PayNearMe processes payments for thousands of businesses and government agencies including the State of California, Oportun, Grameen Foundation, Santander, United Auto Credit, Westlake Financial Services and OneMain Financial, among others.
+PayNearMe processes payments for thousands of businesses and government agencies including the State of California, Oportun, Grameen America, Santander, United Auto Credit, Westlake Financial Services and OneMain Financial, among others.

 PayNearMe has powered cash payments since 2009, and today is accepted at over 27,000 retail locations in the U.S. including 7-Eleven®, Family Dollar®, Casey’s General Stores® and ACE Cash Express® stores.